SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 #### Countermeasures {#ReloadedCountermeasure}

 At its core, a client in open ecosystems may be registered with multiple configurations of the same authorization server, and therefore the issuer identifier may not be unique to the client.
-While the existing mix-up countermeasures in {{Section 4.4.2 of !RFC9700}} are sufficient, a variant of the "Mix-Up Defense via Distinct Redirect URIs" defense described in {{Section 4.4.2.2 of !RFC9700}} MAY be deployed instead for practical reasons:
+While the existing mix-up defenses in {{Section 4.4.2 of !RFC9700}} are sufficient, a variant of the "Mix-Up Defense via Distinct Redirect URIs" defense described in {{Section 4.4.2.2 of !RFC9700}} MAY be deployed instead for practical reasons:

 {:style="empty"}
 * To apply this defense, clients MUST use a distinct redirection URI for each client configuration they interact with.
 Clients MUST check that the authorization response was received from the correct client configuration by comparing the distinct redirection URI for the client configuration to the URI where the authorization response was received on.
 If there is a mismatch, the client MUST abort the flow.